 We believe that people thrive when nature thrives, and that reconnecting people with their local environments, and empowering them to take ownership of their communities today, will create healthier, greener, more liveable neighbourhoods tomorrow.

-The Our Park, Our Place project is supported by Lotterywest and delivered as part of Greening Australia’s Nature in Cities program.
+The Our Park, Our Place project activities in Perth are supported by Lotterywest and delivered as part of Greening Australia’s Nature in Cities program.

-This project is also supported by Water Corporation’s Drainage for Liveability program.
+This project activities in Perth are also supported by Water Corporation’s Drainage for Liveability program.
 The program, which will see Mary Crescent basin upgraded, illustrates how functional stormwater drains and basins can continue to serve as flood prevention while also enhancing the liveability of our suburbs.